The Shetland pony is a small, hardy breed of horse from the Shetland Isles, off Scotland’s north-east coast.

 The ponies arrived in mainland Britain during the mid-19th century.
 During the industrial revolution, the need for coal increased dramatically, and in 1847, a law was passed that banned women and children from being used to haul coal out of the pits.
 Miners turned to Shetland ponies, and thousands were imported to the mainland to be pit ponies.
 They are strong for their size — a Shetland can haul twice its weight, while a draught horse can haul half its weight at most — and small enough to pass through low underground tunnels.
 Some were even transported to the eastern United States to work as pit ponies there.
 The animals spent most of their lives underground and often did not live very long.

-Up to the end of the 19th century, the ponies were living semi-feral and simply rounded up, but around 1880, studs appeared in the islands, the best known of which was owned by the Marquis of Londonderry and operated on the islands of Noss and Bressay.
+Up to the end of the 19th century, the ponies were living semi-feral on the Sheltand Isles and simply rounded up, but around 1880, studs appeared in the islands, the best known of which was owned by the Marquis of Londonderry and operated on the islands of Noss and Bressay.
 The Shetland Pony Studbook Society was formed in 1890 to maintain the quality and purity of the breed, as so many were being exported to the coal mines.

 Today, many ponies still live fairly free range lives on the Shetland Isles, grazing on rough moorland known as ‘scattald’, or common grazing.
 They are also popular everywhere else, as children’s mounts or working in harness or as pets and companions, as they are relatively cheap to keep.
 However, just because they are small does not mean they require any less time or effort than their larger equine cousins.

 In the United States, some miniature Shetlands are being used as guide horses for the blind, while one guide horse has been trained in the UK.